nataliapahlavan/course-projects/README.md

 </p>

 ## 5. Generate Random Sentences
+- Creates random sentences from a context-free grammar to form poems and other statements
 ## 6. Match the Flag
 - Game that challenges the user to match flags from memory
 <p align="center">